gusma/gusma/README.md

 ## Inspiration ##

 For life?
-Just quote the late Warren Zevon:
+Just quote the late (and great) Warren Zevon:

 > "Enjoy every sandwich"